|

 hydrogen gas.
 The hydrogen

-ion or water molecules are reduced to hydrogen gas molecules by
+ions are discharged and reduced to hydrogen gas molecules by

 electron gain at the negative electrode